emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/06-Time_Series_Forecasting.md

 ### E: Error, T: trend, S: Seasonality

 ### How do we determine how to apply the error, trend and seasonality terms of an ETS mode?
+- A time series decomposition plot allows you to observe the seasonality, trend, and error/remainder terms of a time series.
 ![Time series decomposition plot](Screenshots/16.jpg "Plot")

 ### Identifying Additive or Multiplicative terms

 ![Addition vs Multiplication](Screenshots/17.jpg "")

+- An ETS model has three main components: error, trend, and seasonality.
+Each can be applied either additively, multiplicatively, or not at all.

+#### Trend
+- If the trend plot is linear then we apply it additively (A).
+- If the trend line grows or shrinks exponentially, we apply it multiplicatively (M).
+- If there is no clear trend, no trend component is included (N).

+#### Seasonal
+- If the peaks and valleys for seasonality are constant over time, we apply it additively (A).
+- If the size of the seasonal fluctuations tends to increase or decrease with the level of time series, we apply it multiplicatively (M).
+- If there is no seasonality, it is not applied (N).

+#### Error
+- If the error plot has constant variance over time (peaks and valleys are about the same size), we apply it additively (A).
+- If the error plot is fluctuating between large and small errors over time, we apply it multiplicatively (M).

 ### Time Series Scenarios
 - The possible time series (TS) scenarios can be recognized by asking the following questions: